Paltoudara/_SINGLE_LINKED_LIST_/README.md

 19) emplace_front works the same as the push_front function but this time we craft the element in place with the arguments passed and we create the list node

-20) copy operator the copy operator just copies the contents of the other to us we make a deep copy ,if something goes wrong the list might change in some way ,or may return to the default state (see implementation for more details of how this works) ,in the while if a copie goes wrong the list is left with some values or none changed if something goes wrong in the if with the push_back we delete what we managed to allocate and return to default state because copy all or copy none
+20) copy operator the copy operator just copies the contents of the other to us ,we make a deep copy ,if something goes wrong the list might change in some way ,or may return to the default state (see implementation for more details of how this works) ,in the while if a copy goes wrong the list is left with some values or none changed if something goes wrong in the if with the push_back we delete what we managed to allocate and return to default state because copy all or copy none

 21) move operator ,deallocs our contents and steals the other's contents, WARNING: moving into ourselves will put the list in the default state so will lose our resources